RobTillaart/PCR/README.md

 ### 2 Denature phase

 This step breaks the double DNA helix into two single strands.
+Typical this is the highest temperature of the cycle.

 - **void setDenature(float Celsius, float seconds)** Sets temperature and duration.
 - **float getDenatureTemp()** returns set value.